 To move your slide to another presentation, start by clicking on the slide thumbnail in PowerPoint's sidebar.
 Then, copy it by pressing Ctrl + C on Windows or Cmd + C on Mac.

 Now, jump over to the slide deck you want to paste the Map into.
 Right-click in the sidebar in the spot you want to paste your slide into.
 You'll see several thumbnails, and you can choose between Use Destination Theme and Keep Source Formatting:

 - Use Destination Theme attempts to match your Map slide's style to the deck it's going into.
 Typically, you should try this first so that it matches.

-Keep Source Formatting preserves the same style and formatting as you initially prepared the presentation.
+- Keep Source Formatting preserves the same style.
+It also preserves formatting.
+This will keep it as you initially prepared the presentation.